-Other districts are reportedly hesitant to use rapid tests, preferring the more sensitive PCR tests from their county departments of health.
-Others do not have the support of their communities or Boards of Education or are afraid they would have to close schools if they have a case of COVID-19.
-TEA staff are reaching out to some districts to understand their choice not to opt-in, but TEA does not have the capacity to pursue statewide follow up.
-Staff in Dallas ISD also lack capacity to contact every school to understand why it has not yet joined the testing program.
-Because usage has been low in K-12 settings, TDEM staff say the state may offer testing to other sectors, such as small businesses, through local chambers of commerce.
+Other districts were reportedly hesitant to use rapid tests, preferring the more sensitive PCR tests from their county departments of health.
+Others do not have the support of their communities or boards of education or were afraid they would have to close schools if they have a case of COVID-19.
+TEA staff are reaching out to some districts to understand their choice not to opt in, but TEA does not